-A new report by leading business and financial adviser Grant Thornton UK LLP's Place Analytics team has identified significant growth prospects in English cities outside the country's capital.
+A by leading business and financial adviser Grant Thornton UK LLP's Place Analytics team has identified significant growth prospects in English cities outside the country's capital.
 It also suggests a limited number of trade corridors are driving sustainable growth across the country's regions.

 The report, based on Grant Thornton's High Growth Index, provides a ranking of English cities and districts according to their growth over an eight year period (2004 – 2012).
 London maintains nine of the top 10 best performing districts overall.
 However, outside of the capital, it places Manchester, Birmingham and Milton Keynes in the top three cities (in descending order), as measured by economic and demographic growth.